vignitin/jnpr-dpi-reporter/README.md

 1) Modifying the 'netflow.uplinkOctets' and 'netflowdownlinkOctets' fields:

-The 'netflow.uplinkOctets' and 'netflowdownlinkOctets' fields specify the number of uplink and downlink Octets consumed by a subscriber.
-For better visualization of the octets consumed, change the format of these fields in the index to 'Bytes'.
+The 'netflow.uplinkOctets' and 'netflowdownlinkOctets' fields specify the uplink and downlink Octets consumed by a subscriber.
+For better visualization of the octets consumed, change the format of these fields to 'Bytes'.
 To modify the fields, go to 'Settings' \> 'Indices' \> logstash-netflow\* and click on the field to be modified.
 An example for the netflow.downlinkOctets is shown below:

 ![Kibana-downlinkOctets](/images/kibana-downlinkOctets.png "Kibana-downlinkOctets")